Ideolys/kitten-jwt/README.md

   // Generate an ephemeral jwt token (short expiration date), auto-renewed every 12-hour by default
-  // This function is very fast (uses cache), it can be called for every HTTP request var header = jwt.generateAuto('client-id-1220202', 'server-app-name', 'privKeyOfTheClient');
+  // This function is very fast (uses cache), it can be called for every HTTP request var header = jwt.getToken('client-id-1220202', 'server-app-name', 'privKeyOfTheClient');

-  // Put the token in HTTP Header, it will be parsed by jwt.verifyHTTPHeaderFn automatically request.setHeader('Authorization', 'Bearer ' + header);
+  // Insert the token in HTTP Header, it will be parsed by jwt.verifyHTTPHeaderFn automatically request.setHeader('Authorization', 'Bearer ' + header);

 ```